flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

 ## 2 Motivation

 As a User I want to
- - Group a certain number of executions into an experiment group - for ease of debugging and discovery.
+ - Group a certain number of executions into an experiment group - for ease of debugging and discovery - when launching the workflows or after they have already finished.
  - I want to mark certain executions as “blessed” or “released”.
 This could be done through providing a semantic version after the execution is successful
  - I want to group all “sub launchplan” executions with the parent execution.
  - External systems could group executions based on some identifiers.
  - Users could name their executions without having to worry about the character limits, uniqueness constraints and limited characterset.
  - Simplify filtering of certain executions
+ - Be able to remove tags from an execution after it has been started or after it has finished.

 ## 3 Proposed Implementation